jameshfisher/jameshfisher.com/_posts/2017-04-18-golang-tcp-server.md

 hnUrl: 'https://news.ycombinator.com/item?id=26597761'
 hnUpvotes: 3
 tags: []
+summary: >-
+  A TCP chat server in Go, where each client message is broadcast to all other connected clients.
+Uses the `net` package and goroutines to manage multiple connections.
 ---

 The go `net` package lets you write a TCP server.
 Here's a chat server, where every byte sent by a client is copied to every other client (including the sender).